Small Business Act for Europe: Background

-In June 2008, the European Commission adopted a communiqué titled "Small Business Act" for Europe to the European Council, European Parliament, European Economic and Social Committee, and the Committee of the Regions.
-Its aim was to provide an SME policy framework to improve competitiveness and promote entrepreneurship.
-Rather than being a legislative Act, it contains provisions applying to small firms, directed at governments and institutions to "think small first" when establishing policy and law.
+In June 2008, the Commission adopted a communiqué entitled "Small Business Act" for Europe to the European Council, European Parliament, European Economic and Social Committee, and the Committee of the Regions.
+Its aim was to provide a policy framework covering small and medium-sized enterprises (SMEs) which could improve competitiveness and promote entrepreneurship.
+Rather than being a legislative act, it contains provisions applying to small firms, directed at governments and institutions to "think small first" when establishing policy and law.

 Content

-The SBA invites the Commission and Member States to adopt:
+The SBA invites the Commission and EU Member States to adopt: